Skip to Content

 Remove the Tape While the Paint is Still Wet

 This is an important step.
-You don’t want the paint to dry before you remove the tape. if it does, the dried paint adheres the edge of the tape to the wall, so when you remove it, it can pull some of the new paint off the surface along with it.
+You don’t want the paint to dry completely before you remove the tape.
+If it does, the dried paint can adhere the edge of the tape to the wall, so when you remove it, it can pull some of the new paint off the surface along with it.

-Sometimes, particularly when applying multiple coats (maybe a coat of primer and 2-3 coats of paint), removing the painter’s tape while the surface is still wet isn’t practical.
+Sometimes, particularly when applying multiple coats (such as a coat of primer and 2-3 coats of paint), removing the painter’s tape while the surface is still wet is impractical.
 If you can’t remove the tape while the paint is still wet, the following solution will be helpful.

 Cut Tape Away from Dried Paint